-Elver indices increased at all sites compared with last year with Bracken's Pond recording the second highest number of elvers in the time series (Table 2; Figures 4 and 5).
-Catch rates of elvers from Wormley Pond and Bracken's Pond in the York River exhibit similar patterns in recent years with a peak in 2007, declines in 2008 and 2009 and increases in 2010 and 2011 (Figure 4).
-Elvers collected in the James and Rappahannock rivers have been low aside from the peak observed in 2003 in the Rappahannock River (Figure 5).
+Elver indices were above average at all sites except for Wormley Pond, with near record highs observed at Bracken's Pond (Table 2; Figures 4 and 5).
+Catch rates of elvers from Wormley Pond continue to be below average for the fifth year in a row (Figure 4).
+Numbers of elvers collected at the James River site remain stable, but an increasing trend has been observed in the Rappahannock River since 2009 (Figure 5).

-A total of 657 glass eels from Wormley Pond were returned to the lab for weight, length, and pigment stage determination.
-Total length (TL) of these glass eels ranged from 48.7 to 69.0 mm, with a mean length of 57.8 mm (3.14 standard deviation, SD).
-Weights of individual glass eels ranged from 0.058 to 0.284 g and averaged 0.143 g (0.032 SD; Figure 6).
+A total of 382 glass American Eels from Wormley Pond was returned to the lab for weight, length, and pigment stage determination.
+Total length (TL) of these glass eels ranged from 48.7 to 64.0 mm, with a mean length of 56.6 mm (2.96 standard deviation, SD).
+Weights of individual glass eels ranged from 0.056 to 0.239 g and averaged 0.136 g (0.030 SD; Figure 6).
 Mean TL of glass eels recruiting to Wormley Pond and Bracken's Pond on the York River has remained consistent since 2001 (Figure 7).
-As expected, pigmentation stages of glass eels increased monthly between February and May (Figure 8).
+Glass eel pigmentation stages typically increased monthly between February and March, however in April there was an increase in the number of stage 2 glass eels (Figure 8).